EvanEdwards/tag/README.md

 structure.
 I learned as I went.
 But the code does work and I have some ideas on extending it.

+The main tag.nim file literally started with the first example from the Nim Tutorial copied and pasted into it.
+After an hour or so, I had a fully working application, which speaks volumes for the quality of nim, their documentation, and online community.

-In short: this is not good code to learn nim from.
+In short: this is probably not good code to learn nim from.

 # TODO